schnitzer-lab/EXTRACT-public/README.md

 * `verbose`: Log is emitted from the console output when set to `1`, set to `0` to suppress output.
 When set to `2`, EXTRACT provides a detailed summary during the signal extraction process.
 Default: `2`.
 * `crop_circular`: For microendoscopic movies, set it to `true` for automatically cropping out the region outside the circular imaging region.
 Default: `false`.
 * `dendrite_aware`: Boolean flag, set it to `true` if dendrites exist in the movie & are desired in the output.
 Default: `false`.
-* `adaptive_kappa`: If `true`, then during cell finding, the robust esimation loss will adaptively set its robustness parameter.
+* `adaptive_kappa`: If `true`, then during cell finding, the robust estimation loss will adaptively set its robustness parameter.
 Default: `false`.
 * `smoothing_ratio_x2y`: If the movie contains mainly objects that are elongated in one dimension (e.g. dendrites), this parameter is useful for more smoothing in either x or y dimension.
 Default: `1`.
 * `compact_output`: If set to `true`, then the output will not include bad components that were found but then eliminated.
 This usually reduces the memory used by the output struct substantially.
 Default: `true`.
 * `use_sparse_arrays`: If set to `true`, then the output cell images will be saved as sparse arrays.
 Default: `true`.
 * `temporal_denoising`: Boolean flag that determines whether to apply temporal wavelet denoising.
-This functionality is experimental; expect it to increase runtime considerably if the input movie has >10K frames and hase larger field of view than 250x250 pixels.
+This functionality is experimental; expect it to increase runtime considerably if the input movie has >10K frames and has larger field of view than 250x250 pixels.
 Default: `false`.
 * `remove_background`.
-Boolean flag that determines whether to subtract the (spatially) background (largest spatiotemporal mode of the movie matrix).
+Boolean flag that determines whether to subtract the (spatially) background (largest spatio-temporal mode of the movie matrix).
 Default: `true`.
 * `cellfind_max_steps`: Maximum number of cell candidate initialization during cell finding step.
 Default: `1000`.
 * `cellfind_kappa_std_ratio`: Kappa will be set to this times the noise std for the component-wise EXTRACT during initialization.
 Default: `1`.
 * `cellfind_filter_type`: Type of the spatial smoothing filter used for cell finding.
 Options: `'butter'` (IIR butterworth filter), `'gauss'` (FIR filter with a gaussian kernel), `'wiener'` (wiener filter), `'movavg'` (moving average in space), `'none'` (no filtering).
 Default: `'butter'`.